yan-soon/tp/docs/DeveloperGuide.md

 When the command is executed, a list of all available Science modules will be displayed on the `Command Line Display`.

+This is achieved by tapping into the `RequiredCommandStorage` class to extract and parse the Science modules, while the `ScienceCommand` class handles the logic of displaying the modules.
+This command is separated from the `required` command to avoid cluttering of the `Command Line Display`.

 As with all operations in GradPad, the `ScienceCommand` class handles the execution of `science` operations.

 Given below is a series of steps to show how a `science` operation behaves during its execution.